-BMW X2 review - Reliability and Safety
+BMW X2 review - Reliability and safety

-The X2 gets all of BMW's latest safety tech, and shares its Euro NCAP score with the X1
+The X2 gets all of BMW's latest safety tech, and shares its top Euro NCAP score with the X1

 Because it shares so much of its structure and safety equipment with the BMW X1, the X2 has the same Euro NCAP rating of five stars.
-Euro NCAP did partially test the X2 to ensure that its safety credentials stack up with the X1, which it does, so it gets the same 90 per cent score for adult occupant protection, 87 per cent for child occupants, 74 per cent for pedestrian safety and 77 per cent for safety assist.
+Euro NCAP did partially test the X2 to ensure that its safety credentials stack up with the X1, which it does, so it gets the same 90 per cent score for adult occupant protection, 87 per cent for child occupants, 74 per cent for pedestrian safety and 77 per cent for its safety assist systems

-The Driving Assistance Plus pack builds on this, with semi-autonomous driving functions enabled by camera-based cruise control technology.
+The £1,265 Driving Assistance Plus pack builds on this, with semi-autonomous driving functions enabled by camera-based cruise control technology.
 This adds acceleration, braking and steering support in stop-start traffic or in a single lane on motorways.

 In this review

-- 4Interior, design and technologyA high-quality, tech loaded interior that’s typical of the badge is combined with sporty SUV styling
+- 4Interior, design and technologyA high-quality interior that’s typical of the badge, is combined with sporty SUV styling

 - 5Practicality, comfort and boot spaceX2 boasts similar interior space to the X1, though that rakish body costs in places

-- 6Reliability and Safety - currently readingThe X2 gets all of BMW's latest safety tech, and shares its Euro NCAP score with the X1
+- 6Reliability and Safety - currently readingThe X2 gets all of BMW's latest safety tech, and shares its top Euro NCAP score with the X1